MMuton/MMutons-Cyberpunk-Red-Weight-System/README.md

   Fixed.
 It now only needs to be re-rendered once when being transformed into a container.
 * <s>Currently, you have to set the weight of every item manually.
 I am working on a system that automatically creates a clone of your compendium with pre-determined item weights.</s>

   Fixed.
-You can now clone compendium in the module settings to have the item pre-weighed.
+You can now clone compendiums in the module settings to have the item pre-weighed.

 ## Disclaimer

-As someone very much new to programming, I have enlisted the help of AI during this project when I have struggled with the code.
+As someone who is very much new to programming, I have enlisted the help of AI during this project when I have struggled with the code.